 Q. Our course was approved and now we want to add additional dates which fall within the 12-month approval period.
 Do we need to submit a new application packet?
 A. No. Please contact CPTA and inform us of the additional course dates so we can update the approved courses listings on our website.
 A course may be offered as many times as desired during the 12-month approval period, provided it is presented EXACTLY as it was when the course was first submitted to CPTA for approval.
 Click here to contact CPTA with additional course dates.

 Q. Our course was approved by CPTA several months ago, but now we have one or more additional speakers/instructors/teaching assistants for the course.
 Can we add or change speakers?
 A. If you need to add or change faculty members after your course has been approved, you will need to submit an Application Amendment form with a $30 processing fee so the new faculty qualifications can be evaluated.
+Amendments must be submitted prior to the course date for which they are needed.
+Amendments are also required for course title changes and/or changes in contact hours.

 Q. Can a sponsor submit an application for approval of CEUs after a course has been presented?
 A. No. However, as long as the application is submitted prior to the first course date, it will be reviewed.
 If the application is sent to CPTA less than 60 days prior to the course presentation, it may receive retroactive approval due to a lack of adequate processing time.